Archaeology

 Ancestral ties to the Kabayan ‘fire’ mummies is driving research to save them

-A family link to the Philippines’ Kabayan mummies inspired University of Melbourne research into environmental changes in the mountain caves that house them.
+An unexpected family link to the Philippines’ Kabayan mummies inspired research into environmental changes in the mountain caves that house them

 Earth’s invisible shield can help reveal our past and our future

-University of Melbourne's Dr Agathe Lise-Pronovost studies Earth’s magnetic field, which protects us from cosmic rays, and leaves its signature in ancient rock
+Dr Agathe Lise-Pronovost studies the Earth’s magnetic field, which protects our planet from harmful cosmic rays and leaves its signature in ancient rocks

 Beauty, wine and death in the ancient world

-A new archaeology exhibition at the University of Melbourne gives insights into the hidden lives of ancient Graeco-Roman women, children, slaves and artisans
+A new exhibition gives insights into the hidden lives of women, children, slaves and artisans of the ancient Graeco-Roman world

 Happy ancient Roman Mother’s Day

-No breakfast in bed and a bouquet, on ancient Roman Mother’s Day, women served their slaves, says University of Melbourne historian and archaeologist.
+No breakfast in bed and a bouquet, on Roman Mother’s Day, women served their slaves and offered flowers to a goddess

 All rivers lead to Rome